-Tracking quality of life in Europe – new analyses
+Reports & policy briefs: tracking quality of life in Europe

 The third wave of the European Quality of Life Survey (EQLS) records many aspects of the quality of life in Europe in 2011–12.
 These include social, economic, environmental and work-related elements, as well as subjective well-being and the quality of society.
 Together they offer a multidimensional picture of quality of life relevant to policymaking within the EU.